enkidevs/curriculum/JavaScript/Ecmascript 2015/introducing-iterators.md

 [1,2,3,4,5];
 ```

-Whilst we could easily write a loop to iterate through these numbers let's write an iterator to do this.
+Whilst we could easily write a loop to iterate through these numbers let's write a function to return an iterator to do this.

 ```
 function getIterator(){
-    var numbers = [1,2,3,4,5];
+ var num = [1,2,3,4,5];
  var nextIndex = 0;

  return {
   next: function(){
-		var valueToReturn = numbers[nextIndex];
+   var x = num[nextIndex];
    nextIndex++;
    return {
-			value: valueToReturn
+    value: x
    }
   }
  };
 }
 ```

 What's going on here?

-We have defined two variables – our sequence of numbers (numbers) and another (nextIndex) to keep track of our current position.
+We have defined two variables - our sequence of numbers (num) and another (nextIndex) to keep track of our current position.

 We then return an object with a next method that will retrieve a value at the current position, increment the position and return an object with our value in the value property.

 We can use this iterator as follows: